Decentralized Multi-Agents by Imitation of a Centralized Controller: Experiments

-Here we examine the situation of $N$ agents occupying $N$ landmarks in a 2D plane, and the agents are either homogeneous or heterogeneous.
+Here we examine the situation of $N$ agents occupying $N$ landmarks in a 2D plane, and the agents are either homogeneous or nonhomogenous, and have control over their acceleration.
+They are also allowed to collide and bounce off each other, although collisions are penalized in this environment, and thus to achieve a high reward collisions must be avoided.
 The (continuous) observations of each agent are the relative positions of other agents, the relative positions of each landmark, and its own velocity.
 The agents do not have access to others' velocities so we have partial observability.
 The reward is based on how close each landmark has an agent near it, and the actions of each agent are discrete: up, down, left, right, and do nothing.

+In Figure \ref{fig:learning_curves}, we see that CESMA, when combining the number of samples in training the expert as well as decentralization, is able to achieve the same reward as MADDPG while utilizing fewer samples, i.e.\ CESMA is more sample efficient (the dashed red line is just a visual aid that extrapolates the reward for the decentralized curves, because we stop training once the reward sufficiently matches MADDPG).

-In Figure \ref{fig:learning_curves}, in all cases the fully centralized expert is able to achieve a lower reward than MADDPG and DDPG.
-We are also able to decentralize the expert policy (which was chosen to be the one with lowest reward) so as to reach this same reward.
-And we remark that our method seems to work better with more agents.
+In Figure \ref{fig:better_opt}, we also noticed that the centralized expert is able to find a policy that achieves a higher reward than a \emph{converged} MADDPG; and we were able to decentralize this expert to obtain decentralized multi-agent policies that achieved higher rewards than MADDPG.

-The six nonhomogeneous case works as a good experiment to see what happens when we stop the centralized expert before it truly converges.
-In this case, decentralization to achieve the same reward as the expert is quickest and occurs within the first 5,000 episodes.
-Intuitively, it makes sense that a suboptimal solution allows faster convergence.

-We observe our method improves sample efficiency over MADDPG: we picked centralized experts that achieved a reward of -350 (averaged over its past 1,000 episodes) which took the centralized expert around 50,000 episodes.
-Decentralizing these polices so that we obtain a reward higher than -355 took around 7,000 episodes, so in total it took 57,000 episodes to obtain decentralized policies achieving a reward higher than -355.
-But it takes MADDPG around 80,000 to sometimes more than 100,000 episodes to obtain rewards higher than -355.

-We also examined the use of DQNs, one with an exponential number of output nodes, and a QMIX/Centralized VDN that sums the individual agents $Q$-values so we get linear growth in action.
-And we also test decentralization performance when each agent has its own dataset of trajectories, in the 3 nonhomogeneous agents scenario.
-We hypothesized that the nonhomogeneity of the agents may have an effect on convergence, but this turned out not to be so.
-See Figure \ref{fig:learning_curves} for the reward curves.